-If you’re one of the happy residents of Colorado or Washington, this may be the perfectly legal period pain relief tip for you.
-Rachael Carlevale, education program manager of the Responsible Sex Education Institute of Planned Parenthood of the Rocky Mountains and founder and instructor of Yoga Grown, considers the topic of positive menstruation near and dear to her heart.
+If you’re one of the happy residents of Colorado or Washington or California or any one of the states where weed is legal for recreation use, this may be the perfectly legal period pain relief tip for you.
+Rachael Carlevale, founder of Ganjasana, considers the topic of positive menstruation near and dear to her heart.

 Carlevale’s open-minded approach to holistic menstrual wellness includes yoga and — yes — cannabis.
 Citing Queen Victoria as a cannabis user for menstrual pain relief in the 19th century, Carlevale explains to SheKnows, “Cannabis is a wonderful companion plant to aid menstrual cramps, headaches, pain and uplifts spirits.
 I prefer heavy indica cannabis cultivars during my cycle, as they are known pain relievers.
 When approaching the use of edibles, start with slow and small solutions.
 And be sure to know your cannabis source before consuming.
 I prefer organic soil-grown cannabis.”

 6. Work up a sweat